-Five outlandish observations of what appear to be accepted lifestyle rules for British citizens and how they live their 'quirky' lives in the United Kingdom.
+Five outlandish observations of accepted lifestyle rules for British citizens.
+Find out how people live 'quirky' lives in the United Kingdom.

-You might want to absorb these social faux pas to avoid crippling a conversation with a true Brit!
+You might want to absorb some of these social faux pas to avoid crippling a conversation with a true Brit!

 Many visitors to UK shores suggest that the word 'sorry' is the single most popular word used in our country.

-We are known for being the most apologetic people, even when there is no reason to say sorry or apologise.
+Brits are in fact known worldwide for being the most apologetic people.
+This happens even when there is no reason to say sorry or apologise.

-If you pass a Brit in a walkway which requires both of you to make a slight meander to pass comfortably, you often hear the word 'sorry' during the incident.
+For instance, you pass a Brit in a walkway which requires both of you to make a slight meander to pass 'comfortably'.
+You often hear the word 'sorry' during the incident.
 Approach a doorway and we wait, holding it for you, and then say, 'sorry'.

-Such a facile statement can mean little to nothing on the surface but those who spend a long time in the United Kingdom, you are more likely to believe that it is sincere.
+Such a facile statement can mean little to nothing on the surface.
+But, those who spend a long time in the United Kingdom, are more likely to believe that it is in fact - very sincere.

-Walking seems to be the national national pastime to people-watching outsiders who visit Great Britain.
-Well it cannot be denied that you are guaranteed to see walkers in any weather, cold, wet, dry, clear.
-It simply does not matter and rarely interrupts a brisk walk.
+Walking seems to be the national pastime to people-watching outsiders who visit Great Britain.
+Well it cannot be denied in full.
+You are almost guaranteed to see walkers in any weather, cold, wet, dry, clear.
+The great British weather does not matter and it rarely interrupts a brisk walk.

-Our nation has a tradition of 'open pathways' and British law respects the traditional rights dating back more than a thousand years.
-So the Uk's public footpaths and public rights of way crisscross with daily life around the country.
+Our nation has a tradition of 'open pathways'.
+British law respects the traditional rights dating back more than a thousand years.
+So, the UK's public footpaths and public rights of way crisscross with daily life around the country.